Sunvenger/Menu_gen/readme.txt

-Menu generator is a simple utility to simply make console menu
+Menu generator is a simple utility to simply make the console menu